-Khashoggi is a duo based in London, formed by songwriters Jessica Craig (vocals) and Michael Webster (guitars) during Summer 2017.
-With influence from a plethora of artists such as Father John Misty, Weyes Blood, Lana del Rey, The Beatles, Blur and Elvis Costello; as well as classic blues and jazz artists such as Ella Fitzgerald, Etta James and Aretha Franklin; they produce a sound which has been described as edgy, modern and soulful, but hard to pin down to a single genre.
+With influences from a plethora of artists such as Father John Misty, Weyes Blood, Lana del Rey, The Beatles, Blur and Elvis Costello; as well as classic blues and jazz artists; they produce a sound which has been described as edgy and soulful but hard to pin down to a single genre.

-They have played all across London since forming, in a number of venues.
+Khashoggi have played all across London since forming, (check out their 'Previous Gigs' button on the 'Live' page) in a number of venues.
 Khashoggi have also played in Italy, performing at Castaldi Festival near the Dolomite mountains in 2018.
-Here they met young film director Nicolet Nguyen who decided to produce a documentary following Khashoggi's journey.
+There, they met young film director Nicolet Nguyen who decided to produce a documentary following Khashoggi's journey.
 This was released on 13 May 2018 to a very positive reception.

 '...fabulous eclectic chops!'